DziubanMaciej/DirectX-Deconfused/README.md

 5. Go to build directory, double click the solution file

 ## Developing
-1. Code formatting - ClangFormat, download extension for Visual Studio at https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.ClangFormat You can currently opened file with Ctrl+R,D.
+1. Code formatting - ClangFormat, download extension for Visual Studio at https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.ClangFormat You can currently opened file with Ctrl+R,D. Please try to format every file before committing.
 2. Use spaces
+3. Do not include Microsoft headers (e.g. dxgi, d3d12, windows.h) directly, but rather use DXD/ExternalHeadersWrappers.
+4. Inherit classes you create from NonCopyableOrMovable, unless copy/move semantics are really desired.
+5. Put API classes in DXD namespaces.
+Leave internal classes in global namespace.
+6. Use camelCase for variables, constants and methods and CamelCase for classes.

-# Projects in soluction
+## Projects in soluction
 - ApplicationDX12 - standalone WIN32 application linking to libraries necessary for DirectX12
 - Documentation - outputs documentation upon build
 - LibraryDX12 - produces .dll and .lib files to link against
 - Application - WIN32 application linking to LibraryDX12.
 Building this does not automatically trigger LibraryDX12 build, so remember to do it manually.

-# Documentation
+## Documentation
 Documentation is generated directly from the source code with Doxygen.
 You have to download it frome here: http://www.doxygen.nl/download.html and add to your PATH.
 Then build "Documentation" project in the solution to invoke generation.
 Files will be located in build/doc directory.